Last updated: April 1, 2020

 2.5.a Your package should be in the category that is most closely related to your product.

-2.6.a Keywords should be relevant to your package.
+2.6.a Tags and keywords should be relevant to your package.

 2.7.a You are able to price your package at whatever price point you like.
 If we feel your content may be better priced in a different range, we will let you know.
 We suggest examining the pricing of similar assets on the store and following their example.
 Do not be afraid to ask for a high price for your package.
 It represents your hard work!
 Interestingly, the top-selling packages, in terms of quantity sold, are all over $50!